neurodroid/stimfit/doc/sphinx/win_install_guide/prerequisites.rst

 Python modules
 --------------
 A package with all Python modules that Stimfit requires to run (numpy, matplotlib and their dependencies) is available `here <http://www.stimfit.org/libs>`_.
 They were compiled by `Christoph Gohlke <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.
-Unzip them to a folder "stf-site-packages".
+Unzip them to a folder "stf-site-packages" in your home directory.
 They will be required to produce an installer with nsis.

 ===========
 Build Tools